 KIDNEY SPECIALIST SINGAPORE

-Accredited nephrologist Dr Francisco offers unique, personalised treatment & holistic renal diet for chronic kidney disease (CKD) at Francisco Kidney & Medical Centre in Mount Elizabeth Novena Hospital (Singapore)
+Accredited nephrologist Dr Francisco offers unique, 100% personalised renal treatments, home delivery of medicine & healthcare services for you at his specialist kidney clinic Francisco Kidney & Medical Centre in Mount Elizabeth Novena Hospital (Singapore)

-Dr Francisco Salcido-Ochoa is an accredited renal specialist in Singapore with extensive experience in kidney treatment procedures, such as kidney biopsies, haemodialysis and peritoneal dialysis treatments, kidney transplantation, as well as diabetes, high blood pressure, and weight loss.
+Dr Francisco Salcido-Ochoa is an accredited renal specialist in Singapore with extensive experience in kidney treatment procedures and healthcare services, such as kidney biopsies, haemodialysis and peritoneal dialysis treatments, renal transplantation, renal diet and medicine, telemedicine, as well as diabetes, high blood pressure, and weight loss.

 Francisco Kidney & Medical Centre has been featured on…